hpicgs/unCover/README.md

 ## Prerequisites

-If you want to run uncover locally without docker, please make sure you have the following packages installed and working on your machine:
+If you want to run unCover locally without Docker, please make sure you have the following packages installed and working on your machine:
 - Anaconda or Miniconda
 - Java (Runtime Environment is sufficient)